jmarshrossney/torchlft/experiments/gaussian/cholesky.md

 print(torch.dot(φ_2, torch.mv(K, φ_2)))
 ```

-Spectrum of Choleksy versus Covariance
+### Spectrum of Choleksy versus Covariance

+Note that eigvals of Cholesky are not the square root of eigvals of covariance!
+You would need to FT to make the cov diagonal for this to be true.

 ```python
 l = 8